EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **7. Dynamic Debt Calculation and Summary**

-The system will automatically calculate who owes who within the group and display the results clearly in a message or summary section so that everyone can easily settle balances.
-For example, instead of showing raw debts: “A owes B $50, B owes C $30”, the user will see optimized transactions: A → C $20.
+As Stacie, who shares bills and groceries with her roommates, I want the system to calculate and summarize who owes who within our group so that everyone can see the final amounts.
+I want a summary that makes splitting costs and paying each other back quick and easy to access.
 Acceptance Criteria:
 - The system calculates debts automatically whenever a new group expense is added, edited, or deleted.
 - The summary displays clear, human-readable results (e.g., “A owes C $20”).